 While the population of people requiring ophthalmic care has been steadily growing, the same is not true of the number of ophthalmologists practicing in Ontario.
 Many of Ontario’s ophthalmologists are approaching an age in which many Ontarians would be seriously preparing for retirement, if not retired already.
-The Vision Task Force found that approximately 1 in 5 ophthalmologists were expected to reach age 70 within three years and, over the next ten years, nearly half of all ophthalmologists practicing in Ontario would reach that milestone.
+The Provincial Vision Strategy Task Force found that approximately 1 in 5 ophthalmologists were expected to reach age 70 within three years and, over the next ten years, nearly half of all ophthalmologists practicing in Ontario would reach that milestone.

 These physicians, as experienced and skilled as they are, cannot be expected to continue to perform surgery indefinitely and, as they exit practice, Ontario needs to ensure that the next generation of eye surgeons has the tools and experience necessary to step into their place as leaders in the profession.

 “We need surgeons for the future.
 If people graduating now lose their skills, we’ll have a big gap in services in ten to fifteen years.” – Ontario ophthalmologist